Our Board of Governors

 I am a Parent Governor and I work in the optical profession as a dispensing optician.

-Geography and DT Governor
+Geography and History Governor

 Mr Thomson